akashkahalkar/PeopleInSpace/README.md

      </tr>
  </table>

-> This module lists time and date for next ISS visibility from your current location.
+> This module lists date, time and duration for which ISS will be visible from current location of your device.